kumar-abhina/kumar-abhina.github.io/_projects/3_project.md

 ### 4. Image Rectification, Stitching, and Blending

 - **Warping:**
-  Each image is warped into a common coordinate frame using the estimated homography matrices.
+  Each image is warped into a common coordinate frame using the estimated homography matrices.genrally i took the 3 or the middle image in the sample to be my first image and calculated homgrahy in both the sides and then warped them to the persepctive of the miidle image stcing from both sides

 - **Stitching:**
   The warped images are stitched together to form a continuous panorama.

 - **Blending:**
-  Overlapping regions are blended using techniques that smooth transitions and minimize visible seams, resulting in a cohesive final image.
+  Overlapping regions are blended using techniques that smooth transitions and minimize visible seams, resulting in a cohesive final image. there are many blending techniques that can be used to blend image like - Alpha blending , Weighted avergae blending Etc

 ### 5. Constructing the Panorama from 5 Images

-The complete pipeline is applied to a dataset of 5 images.
-The steps include:
 - **Feature Matching and RANSAC Filtering:**
   Feature correspondences between each adjacent pair of images are established, and RANSAC is used to determine inliers, discarding outliers to accurately estimate the homography matrix.
 - **Homography Estimation and Image Rectification:**
   Using the inlier set, the homography matrix is computed for each image pair, and images are rectified accordingly.
 - **Final Stitching and Blending:**
   The rectified images are then stitched together in sequence.
 Advanced blending techniques ensure a smooth transition across image boundaries.